Lithium-Ion batteries: the importance of good life cycle management

 - Re-using batteries

 Our batteries have a basic operational life-time of 10 years; but it doesn’t end there.
 We ensure that batteries are used to their full potential and don’t become waste.
 At a certain point, your battery might not be suitable anymore for its original purpose.
-However, it is still functional and can continue to be used in, for example, applications that need less power, such as PV/ solar panels.
+However, it is still functional and can be used in applications that need less power, such as PV/ solar panels.

 - Recycling batteries